vron7/Aha-s/README.md

 	this.name = name;
 	// we could also define getName method here as this.getName = function (name) {...}
 	// but funtions in js are objects and they take up memory space
-	// every single Person object would get a copy of getName function }
+	// every single Person object would get a copy of the getName function }

 // for efficiency its better to put methods on prototype